For the fifth year running, FalTech GPS will be exhibiting at the BAPCO annual exhibition and conference in Coventry on 20 & 21 March 2018.

 Well, contrary to the opinion of a number of journalistic naysayers, the world of radio broadcasting is slowly but surely moving to a situation where FM stations are being replaced by DAB radio.

-In January this year, Norway made the bold move of switching over completely to DAB digital radio – the first country in the world to do so.
-Unsurprisingly perhaps, there has been some backlash from this; about two million cars still have analogue FM radios in them, and presumably countless more exist in homes and offices.
+In January 2017, Norway made the bold move of switching over completely to DAB digital radio – the first country in the world to do so.
+Unsurprisingly perhaps, there was a good deal of backlash around this; an estimated two million cars still had FM radios in them, and presumably countless more exist in homes and offices.

 I don’t know why we always have to be first, it isn’t always a good idea is it?